 The new Gutenberg editor is due to arrive with WordPress 5.0 on November 27.

-We're already starting to see new types of Gutenberg-specific plugin.
-These aren't old plugins that have a layer of Gutenberg comptability.
-These are new plugins that a block-first.
-They're built for the new Gutenberg era.
+We’re already starting to see new types of Gutenberg-specific plugin.
+These aren’t old plugins that have a layer of Gutenberg comptability.
+These are new plugins that are block-first.
+They’re built for the new Gutenberg era.

 - Better versions of the default Gutenberg blocks.